 If the problem is “too much too soon” then slow down, shorten your distances, and/or decrease your training frequency.
 Work with your coach to reassess your goals and get you on a suitable path.
 Cross-training and development of core-strength can go a long ways towards preventing a myriad of injuries including shin splints.
 Your coaches already know you can go the distance if you training sensibly.

-The time it takes for your body to heal itself has many influences, including the use of Non-steroidal anti-inflammatory drugs (NSAIDs such as aspirin and ibuprofen), icing protocols, proper nutrition, hydration, rest and reduction of stress on the injury.
+With proper treatment, recovering from shin splints can occur quickly, and you can focus on cross-training.
+The time it takes for your body to heal itself has many influences, including the use of non-steroidal anti-inflammatory drugs (NSAIDs such as aspirin and ibuprofen, icing protocols, proper nutrition, hydration, rest and reduction of stress on the injury.
 Discuss with your doctor and coach how to have a rapid recovery from shin splits, and use this time to identify the problem and suitable treatment.

 Gradually return to Running

 Once the problem has been identified, a treatment plan put into place, and you have recovered (pain-free), then you can gradually return to running.
-And the good news…you have learned a great deal about injuries that will make you a smarter runner!
+And the good news…you have learned a great deal about and injury, and this makes you a better/smarter runner!

 More on Shoes

 Distance-running shoes are specifically designed to provide padding, support, and motion-control for the biomechanics of running.
 They help dissipate shock and facilitate efficient energy (motion) transfer.
 Matching the type of running shoe to the athlete’s specific biomechanics and proper shoe fit are important.
-Similarly, worn out shoes should be replaced because of reduced shock-dissipating, support, and motion-control capabilities.
+Similarly, worn out shoes should be replaced because of reduced shock absorption, less foot support and motion-control capabilities.
 Runners with high rigid arches tend to not handle greater impact forces as well, whereas those with flat feet tend to experience greater fatigue of the muscles that support the foot.
 Both can develop shin splints.

 Early-Stage Shin Splints